bozsahin/ccglab/README.md

 <B>THE CCG WRAPPER</B>

 Steedman-notation for CCG is probably not SLR-parsable.
-I remember getting shift-reduce and reduce-reduce conflicts in SLR which I didn't know to eliminate without changing the notation.
+I remember getting shift-reduce and reduce-reduce conflicts in SLR which I didn't know how to eliminate without changing the notation.
 So thanks to Mark Johnson, for the LALR parser, which is sufficient for CCG.

 enjoy.